stafwag/blog/source/_posts/2019-01-26-how-to-install-libreboot-on-a-thinkspad-w500.markdown

 <a href="/images/w500_flashchip.jpg"><img src="/images/w500_flashchip.jpg" width="250" height="177" alt="w500 and pi" /> </a>
 <a href="/images/pin_layout2.jpg"><img src="/images/pin_layout2.jpg" width="500" height="172" alt="pin layout" /> </a>

-## poweroff & wiring
+## Power off & wiring

-Poweroff your raspberry-pi and wire your flash clip to the raspberry-pi with the above diagram.
+Power off your raspberry-pi and wire your flash clip to the raspberry-pi with the above diagram.

 ```
 root@raspberrypi:~# poweroff